 - Setting time-bound milestones to evaluate progress and adjust tactics accordingly, enhancing accountability and transparency.

-When addressing the treatment of secured and unsecured creditors within a restructuring plan, it is essential to distinguish their respective legal rights and priorities.
-Secured creditor treatment typically involves ensuring repayment through collateral realization or restructured payment terms reflecting the value of the secured interest.
-Conversely, unsecured creditor rights focus on equitable distribution of residual assets after secured claims are satisfied, often resulting in partial or deferred payments.
+Secured and unsecured creditors receive different treatment based on their respective legal rights and priority positions.
+Secured creditors typically receive repayment through collateral realization or restructured payment terms reflecting the value of their secured interest.
+Unsecured creditors receive equitable distribution of residual assets after secured claims are satisfied, often resulting in partial or deferred payments.
+The plan must clearly distinguish these treatment categories to satisfy both legal requirements and creditor expectations.

 Key considerations include: